This post contains affiliate links. Read the full disclosure here.

 Bonus Stop: Dean Village

-If you have enough energy after your Arthur’s Seat climb, head over to Dean Village.
+If you have enough energy after your Arthur’s Seat climb and Royal Yacht exploration, head over to Dean Village.
 This area of the city is perhaps the most quaint and charming area of Edinburgh.

 This is residential area, so there isn’t much in the way of dining or shopping.
 Really the attraction here are the beautiful streets and houses along the winding river.